Page updated 3 Feb 2017

-The papers do not themselves represent policy advice, nor do they represent the Treasury's view - see the Disclaimer for Working Papers and Policy Perspectives Papers.
+The papers do not themselves represent policy advice, nor do they represent the views of the Treasury or the Government.
+See the Disclaimer for Research and Policy Publications.

 The most recent working papers published by the Treasury are:

-The Treasury's aim in publishing the papers on the Treasury website is to make these ideas available to a wider audience and to inform and encourage public debate, with the ultimate aim of informing the Treasury's policy advice.
+The Treasury's aim in publishing Working Papers is to make these ideas available to a wider audience and to inform and encourage public debate, with the ultimate aim of informing the Treasury's policy advice.

 Working Papers have been published as a formal series of publications since 1998; some earlier 'working papers' were published in 1997 and 1998.

-Please note that these papers are electronic publications - the Treasury does not provide printed copies.
-However, Information Services at the Treasury holds a printed copy of each paper and these can be borrowed through the interloan system (contact your local library).
+Please note that these papers are electronic publications - the Treasury does not print or provide printed copies.

 Working Papers each have a reference number indicating the year and sequence it was published eg, WP 99/04 was the fourth Working Paper published in 1999.